merenlab/merenlab.org/_posts/anvio/2016-11-08-pangenomics-v2.md

 For those of you who like to dive into the details, here is some information about what goes on behind the scenes.

 In order for this analysis to be compatible with everything else relating to the pangenome, we decided that it should be focused on gene clusters, since they are the heart of our pangenomes.
 This means that the first step of the functional analysis is to try to associate every gene cluster with a function.
-Because gene clusters do not have functional annotation by default as functional annotation is done in anvi'o at the level of individual genes.
+This is necessary because gene clusters do not have functional annotation by default, as functional annotation is done in anvi'o at the level of individual genes.

 In an ideal world, all genes in a single gene cluster would be annotated with the same identical function.
 While in reality this is usually the case, it is not always true.
 In cases in which there are multiple functions associated with a gene cluster, we chose the most frequent function, i.e. the one that the largest number of genes in the gene cluster matches (if there is a tie of multiple functions, then we simply choose one arbitrarily).
 If none of the genes in the gene cluster were annotated, then the gene cluster has no function associated to it.